KryptoUI/kodi/matrix/repository.krypto/README.md

-# Alex Bratchik Kodi repository
+# Krypto's Kodi repository
-Release 1.0.2
+Release 1.0.0

 This repository is created for distributing my own Kodi plugins.
 Enjoy!